2023 World Junior Ice Hockey Championships – Division III

 The 2023 World Junior Ice Hockey Championship Division III was an international ice hockey tournament organized by the International Ice Hockey Federation.
-It consisted of one pool of eight teams separated into groups A and B. The winner of this tournament will be promoted to the 2024 World Junior Ice Hockey Championships – Division II Group B.
+Division III represents the sixth and the lowest tier of the IIHF World Junior Championship.
+The tournament was played in Istanbul, Turkey, from 26 January to 2 February 2023.
+It consisted of one pool of eight teams separated into two preliminary round groups.
+The winners of this tournament, Australia, were promoted to the 2024 World Junior Ice Hockey Championship Division II B.

 To be eligible as a junior player in this tournament, a player cannot be born earlier than 2003.

 Participating teams

 Match officials

 Five referees and ten linesmen were selected for the tournament.